chroniicallydiistracted/Atmos/local/docs/run-core.md

 # Run the Core Slice

 This brings up: Caddy (reverse-proxy), MinIO, Postgres, API.
 Buckets are auto-created by `object-store-init`.
+For the full stack including ingestion + frontend see `local/docs/run-dev.md`.

 ## Prereqs
 - Docker + Docker Compose